danbev/learning-iot/doc/drogue-iot.md

         }
     }
 ```
+The above call to `critical_section::with`  will execute the closure passed to
+it but it will first aquire a critical section token, which is a section where
+the code will not be preemted), then execute the closure, and afterwards
+release the critical section token.

 If the task was enqueued then the signal_fn function will be called with the
 signal_ctx passed into it.
 This will then wake up any core that issued a wait
 for a signal.

 The `executor.run` function will never return and looks like this:
 ```rust
     loop {